No image available

 Biography

-William Francis Xavier Hanlon was a chemist's assistant in Ballarat when he enlisted on the 10th July 1915.
-He was 18 years of age and single.
-He had been born in Ballarat.
-He was sent to the 6th Australian Field Ambulance, with Regimental No. 9635.
-Later he transferred to the 12'h Australian Field Ambulance.
-He was seriously wounded in the area of Villers-Bretonneux, and was evacuated to the 3rd Canadian Stationary Hospital where he died on 3rd April 1918.
+William Francis Xavier Hanlon (SN 9635) was born in Ballarat and had attended Xavier College in Melbourne before becoming a chemist’s assistant.
+He was 18 when he enlisted on the July 10th 1915.
+He was posted to the 6th Australian Field Ambulance and embarked for the battlefields of Europe in March 1916 aboard the Wiltshire.
+Later he was transferred to the 12th Australian Field Ambulance.
+He was seriously wounded in the area of Villers-Bretonneux and was evacuated to the 3rd Canadian Stationary Hospital where he died on April 3rd 1918.
 He is buried in the Douellen Communal Cemetery No 1, France.
+He was 22 years of age.

 Location in Ballarat Avenue of Honour